 Spring 2017 Projects

-There are six phases in each project.
-In order, they are: Research, Data Analysis, Formulating Recommendations, Presented and Approved by Council, Presented to Administration, and Implementation.
-You can track a project by the phase it is currently in.
+There are six phases in each project: Research, Data Analysis, Formulating Recommendations, Presented and Approved by Council, Presented to Administration, and Implementation.

 Class Expenses (Benito Flores and Jenny Xiao)